davis-cook98/SoftwareEngineeringProject/ClassDocuments/DivisionOfLabor.md

 - Helped Debug the methods for the API's when Anthony and Ryan ran into problems.

 ### Mostafa:
--Worked with Davis to help create the frontend.
+- Worked with Davis to help create the frontend.
--Provided valuable input for layout.
+- Provided valuable input for layout.
--Helped with mocking the database.
+- Helped with mocking the database.

 ### Ryan:
 - Created the database connection.